 4. Offer an Omnichannel User-Experience

-In simple words, an Omnichannel shopping experience is a unified experience.
+Most times, it’s the best strategy for your online store.
+An Omnichannel shopping experience is a unified experience.
 This means that if a user left off an activity on one channel, they could easily continue doing it on a different channel.
 For example, if a user gets an email about a discount code, and they decide to place their items in the shopping cart on a computer.
 They could continue to the checkout step on their smartphone.
 So your website should be in sync with all the popular social media channels, web, emails, in-store, etc. You must be able to engage your customers on many channels, and collect information to provide personalized and real-time user experience across multiple devices and locations.

 An Omnichannel Customer experience creates:

 - Loyal Customers that come back for more

 - Streamlined customer service

 - Increase in revenue and improved business performance

 5. Put A Stop to Flash and Unwarranted Pop-Ups